acc668/CS386_Group1/reports/report #6.md

 - Worked on Worksheet 5-3
 - Worked on Worksheet 5-4
 - Began the slides for Midterm Presentation
-- Began Deliverable 3
+- Deliverable 3

 ### Anthony
 - Worked on Worksheet 5-3
 - Worked on Worksheet 5-4
 - Worked on back end code for the server prototype
--
+- Deliverable 3

 ### Zack
 - Updated and refined the project web-app look (HTML/CSS)